 To conduct high-quality, large-scale epidemiologic studies of the human microbiome and to facilitate future data pooling and meta-analyses, Dr. Vogtmann also focuses on optimizing and validating methods for sample collection, storage, DNA extraction, sequencing, bioinformatics, and statistical analysis.
 In particular, Dr. Vogtmann is evaluating methods to characterize the fungal component of the microbiome so its relationship to cancer risk can be considered.

-Dr. Vogtmann received her B.S. in biochemistry and molecular biology and B.A. in Spanish from Michigan State University in 2005.
-She went on to receive an M.P.H. in international health epidemiology from the University of Michigan in 2009, where she investigated human papillomavirus and cervical cancer awareness and mortality trends in Mexico.
+Dr. Vogtmann received her B.S. in biochemistry and molecular biology and B.A. in Spanish from Michigan State University, East Lansing, in 2005.
+She went on to receive an M.P.H. in international health epidemiology from the University of Michigan, Ann Arbor in 2009, where she investigated human papillomavirus and cervical cancer awareness and mortality trends in Mexico.
 Dr. Vogtmann completed a Ph.D. in epidemiology in 2013 at the University of Alabama at Birmingham.
 Her dissertation focused on cruciferous vegetable intake, GST polymorphisms, and colorectal cancer among men in Shanghai, China, completed in collaboration with the Shanghai Cancer Institute and Vanderbilt University Medical Center.
-Dr. Vogtmann joined DCEG as a Cancer Prevention Fellow in the Metabolic Epidemiology Branch in August 2013 and was promoted to Research Fellow in June 2016.
-She was appointed to the position of Earl Stadtman Tenure-Track Investigator in 2018.
+Dr. Vogtmann joined DCEG as a Cancer Prevention Fellow in the Metabolic Epidemiology Branch in August 2013 and was promoted to research fellow in June 2016.
+She was appointed to the position of Earl Stadtman Investigator in 2018.
 Dr. Vogtmann has received a number of awards for her work, including the NIH and DCEG Fellows’ Award for Research Excellence and the NCI Director’s Innovation Award.